© OSSERVATORE ROMANO/Reuters/Corbis

 - The third scrutineer reads aloud the name on the ballot, pierces the ballot with a needle through the word Eligo at the top of the ballot, and slides the ballot onto a string of thread.

 - Each elector notes the name that is read.

 - Once all ballots are read, the scrutineers write down the official count on a separate sheet of paper.

 - The third scrutineer ties the ends of the thread on which the ballots are placed in a knot to preserve the vote.

 - The ballots are placed in a receptacle.

 After each vote, the ballots and any notes regarding them are burned.
 Smoke from the burning of the ballots appears over the Vatican Palace.
 If no pope has been chosen, a chemical is applied to the ballots in order to create black smoke when burned.
 White smoke signals that a pope has been elected.

-The newly elected pope remains pope for the term of his life, or until he retires.
+The newly elected pope remains pontiff for life (although there have been occasional resignations, such as Pope Benedict XVI in 2013).
 His reign is referred to as a pontificate.
 In the next section, you will learn what the pope does during his pontificate.